brenthuisman/par2deep/README.md

 ## Install

 If you have Python installed, you can use pip!
-Make sure to update pip before installation (PyQt5 won't install without a recent pip).

-    $ pip install -U pip
     $ pip install par2deep

-Alternatively, clone/download this repo and install:

-    $ pip install ./par2deep

-Or run directly:

-    $ python par2deep

-### Windows

-If you use Windows, and do not have Python installed, you can grab an installer [here](https://github.com/brenthuisman/par2deep/releases).
-These msi packages are generated created with the `cx_Freeze` package using the `setup_cx.py` script:

-    $ python3 setup_cx.py bdist_msi

-Configuration used to produce the release `.msi`: Python 3.8.10 64bit (for Windows 7 compatibility), cx_Freeze 6.4.
+Alternatively, the `par2deep.pyzw` file can be executed directly (by doubleclicking) on Windows if you have Python installed.

+## shiv

+You can use `shiv` to build a `.pyzw` file that contains all dependencies (including `par2cmdline-turbo`) and can be executed directly by any compatible Python version (3.8 or later).
+Here is how I built the (Windows) `.pyzw`):

+	$ shiv -o par2deep.pyzw -e par2deep:main .\par2deep\

 ## Usage